hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

 Inputs and Outputs
 ------------------

-The inputs for validator registry family transactions must include:
+The inputs for PoET Validator Registry family transactions must include:

 * the address of *validator_id*
 * the address of *validator_map*